 TRIM allows the operating system and the drive to communicate about which areas of the drive are considered unused and thus ready to be erased and rewritten.

 If TRIM is not enabled, users can see significantly slower drive writes as the drive begins to fill up.

 Here’s how to turn TRIM on:

-Make sure you’re logged into your Mac with an account that has Admin privileges.
+Ensure you’re logged into your Mac with an account with Admin privileges.
 Next: